Contentify/Contentify/daux/docs/Development/54_Built-In_Modules.md

 ## Videos

 Every video belongs to a provider.
 The only default provider is `youtube`.
 As you might guess, a provider is a platform that hosts videos.
 The `Modules\Videos\Models\Video` model stores a `$providers` array with available providers.
 You may add aditional providers to this array.
 If you do so you have to care for handling videos from these providers by modifying corresponding templates - at least `modules/videos/views/index.blade.php` and `show.blade.php`.
 You may also take a look at `admin_form.blade.php`.

+## Streams

+Streams - most likely hosted by [Twitch](http://twitch.tv/) - usually tend to be online or offline and to have at least zero viewers.
+The `Streams` module can display such information but it needs to frequently update them.
+Therefore it adds a job to the jobs manager.
+This job will be executed each time when the job manager is triggered by a cron job and the job is not cooling down.
+Therefore you need to create a cron job if you want automated updates.
+Read more at the [GitHub page of the Jobs package](https://github.com/chriskonnertz/Jobs).